• Home

 8. Are There Exceptions To The Time Limits?

 There are notable exceptions including cases that involve PTSD, traumatic brain injuries, and other issues.
-Do not assume you have run out of time to apply for correction and upgrades-there may be circumstances that work in your favor including regulatory changes, new evidence, and alterations to DoD policy.
+Do not assume you have run out of time to apply for correction and upgrades.
+Some circumstances work in your favor, including regulatory changes, new evidence, and alterations to DoD policy.
 You may discover that old rules governing application procedures and deadlines have been extended, modified, or have had exceptions added.
-You will need to contact the boards directly to learn what current requirements and deadlines might be.
+You will need to contact the boards directly to learn the current requirements and deadlines.

 9. What Documentation Is Required For Discharge Review Boards And/Or Boards For Correction?